Vis vs. Hvar: Which Croatian Island Is Actually Worth Your Time?

 The Verdict by Traveler Type

-Choose Hvar if you're: in your 20s wanting a social scene, prefer polished tourism infrastructure, want easy access, or are combining with a Dubrovnik-Split itinerary and have limited time.
+Choose Hvar if you're: in your 20s chasing a social scene, partial to polished tourism infrastructure, after easy access, or combining with a Dubrovnik-Split itinerary on limited time.

-Choose Vis if you're: a food and wine lover, wanting to disconnect, interested in history, prefer empty beaches over busy ones, or have already done Hvar and want something completely different.
+Choose Vis if you're: a food and wine lover, ready to disconnect, drawn to history, happier on empty beaches than busy ones, or already done with Hvar and hungry for something completely different.

 The ideal move: Do both.
 Two nights on Hvar for the energy, then the ferry to Vis (there's a catamaran connection in summer) for three to four nights to decompress.
-You'll appreciate the contrast, and it'll feel like two completely different trips.
+The contrast pays off, and it'll feel like two completely different trips.

-But if I only had time for one — and I say this as someone who's genuinely enjoyed Hvar — I'd get on the 2.5-hour ferry to Vis every single time.
+But if there's time for only one — and this comes with genuine affection for Hvar — get on that 2.5-hour ferry to Vis every single time.